numpy/numpy/doc/source/reference/random/index.rst

   The pseudo-random number generators implemented in this module are designed for statistical modeling and simulation.
 They are not suitable for security or cryptographic purposes.
-See the :py:mod:`secrets` module from the standard library such use cases.
+See the :py:mod:`secrets` module from the standard library for such use cases.

 Seeds should be large positive integers. `default_rng` can take positive integers of any size.
 We recommend using very large, unique numbers to ensure that your seed is different from anyone else's.
-This is good practice to ensure that your results are statistically independent from theirs unless if you are intentionally *trying* to reproduce their result.
-A convenient way to get such seed number is to use :py:func:`secrets.randbits` to get an arbitrary 128-bit integer.
+This is good practice to ensure that your results are statistically independent from theirs unless you are intentionally *trying* to reproduce their result.
+A convenient way to get such a seed number is to use :py:func:`secrets.randbits` to get an arbitrary 128-bit integer.

 ::